MillerBrainObservatory/LBM-Suite2p-Python/docs/user_guide.md

 :name: ug-fig-mean-enhanced
 :width: 50%

-**Enhanced mean image** (meanImgE) with edge sharpening applied.
+**Enhanced mean image** (`meanImgE`) with median filter high-pass applied.
+This spatial filtering makes darks darker and brights brighter, sharpening cell boundaries.
 This is the recommended image for Cellpose anatomical detection (`anatomical_only=3`).
-Cell boundaries are more defined than the standard mean image.
 ```

 #### Segmentation Overlays